celo-org/docs/blog/05-22-23-celo-security-considerations/celo-security-considerations.md

 ## Introduction

 Celo is a blockchain-based platform that allows developers to create decentralized applications (dApps).
-It's designed to enable secure and fast transactions, smart contract execution, ease of use, and it uses a proof-of-stake consensus mechanism.
+It's designed to enable secure and fast transactions, smart contract execution, and ease of use, and it uses a proof-of-stake consensus mechanism.
 Celo dApps can be built using various programming languages, including Solidity, which is a language used for Ethereum dApps.
 As with any dApp, security is a major concern, as the application may hold sensitive information or control valuable assets.
 In this guide, we will explore the security considerations that developers must take into account when building and deploying Celo dApps.
 We will also provide Solidity code examples to demonstrate these security concepts and illustrate our recommendations.

 ## Prerequisites
 This article assumes that you have basic knowledge of JavaScript (TypeScript) and a problem-solving attitude.
-You'll require an intermediate Smart Contract developer experiencend a good understanding of the Solidity language is recommended.
+You'll require intermediate Smart Contract developer experience and a good understanding of the Solidity language is recommended.

 ## Requirements​

 The following tools are recommended and should be installed in your system.
 - A code editor/IDE, preferably VSCode.
-- Slither or your prefered security auditing tools.
+- Slither or your preferred security auditing tools.